Our (New) Top 12 Greater Vancouver Off-Leash Dog Parks

 Reported by Alyssa Daniells

-This post was originally published in June 2018 and we have added this awesome video June 17, 2021.
+This post was originally published in June 2018.
+We added this awesome video on June 17, 2021, and added additional dog parks in January 2023.

 Vancouver's own Naturally Urban whistled for the help of its loyal customers (well, the two-legged ones) to find out which are Vancouver's best off-leash parks.
 What better group of dog authorities to hound down?
 The overwhelming response gave us some very fetching answers.